MicrosoftDocs/xamarin-communitytoolkit/docs/behaviors/userstoppedtypingbehavior.md

 title: "Xamarin Community Toolkit UserStoppedTypingBehavior"
 author: sthewissen
 ms.author: joverslu
-description: "The UserStoppedTypingBehavior allows the user to trigger an action when a user has stopped the input of data into an Entry." ms.date: 12/08/2020
+description: "The UserStoppedTypingBehavior allows the user to trigger an action when a user has stopped data input into an Entry." ms.date: 12/08/2020
 ---

 # Xamarin Community Toolkit UserStoppedTypingBehavior

-The UserStoppedTypingBehavior is a behavior that allows the user to trigger an action when a user has stopped the input of data into an `Entry`.
-Popular examples of its usage include triggering a search when a user has stopped putting in his search query.
+The UserStoppedTypingBehavior is a behavior that allows the user to trigger an action when a user has stopped data input an `Entry`.
+Examples of its usage include triggering a search when a user has stopped entering their search query.

 ## Syntax